ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 # Running Hadoop MapReduce jobs

-**Pre-requisite**: Obtain the cluster user credentials, ssh and oozie_rest end point details from the service credentials of your service instance.
+**Prerequisite**: Obtain the cluster user credentials, ssh and oozie_rest end point details from the service credentials of your service instance.

 ## Analyzing data by opening the ssh connection